Espoma Organic

 Spider Plant

 This creepy plant is fun to decorate with due to its long spider-like legs that grow little “spiderlings” on the ends.
-Transfer it into a hanging plant basket and wrap synthetic web around the outside of basket.
+Transfer it into a hanging plant basket and wrap synthetic web around the outside of the basket.
 Cover with plastic spiders to give it extra creep.
-Make it kid friendly, by painting a container black and adding spider eyes to the front to making it look like one big spider.
-Spider plants are known for being low-maintenance so it will grow in almost any spot.
+Make it kid-friendly, by painting a container black and adding spider eyes to the front to make it look like one big spider.
+Spider plants are known for being low-maintenance so they will grow in almost any spot.

 Dracula Orchid